Courses

 Cognition, PSY307

 In this course, we take a deep dive into the way the brain is built and how it works.
 We do a series of experiments testing the limits of our short-term and long-term memories, our capability to pay attention, the degree of our perceptual abilities, and our amazing capacity for language.
 We talk about learning, reasoning, problem-solving, and decision making strategies.
-In short, your brain will learn its own limitations, and how to harness its power.
+In short, your brain will learn its own limitations, as well as how to tap into its potential.

 Motivation, PSY324